IRS Form 944

 What if you see that you owed $1,000 or less last year in employment taxes but the IRS has not notified you that you can file IRS Form 944?
 As a small business owner, you can also call the IRS and request that they change the employment filing requirements that they have on file for you so that you may file IRS Form 944.
 You have to call them between January 1st and April 1st of the tax year in which you want to change your businesses filing requirements.

-Your Form 944 can be mailed to your state’s IRS office.
-You can find your states local IRS office by going onto IRS.gov or speaking with a tax professional, who can better walk you through the process of filing Form 944.
+Your Form 944 can be mailed to your states IRS office.
+You can find your states local IRS office by going onto IRS.gov or contacting a tax professional who can better walk you through the process of filing Form 944.
 You can also file Form 944 online or use a third party to e-file as well.

-If you’re a small business owner and you want to know whether or not your business qualifies to file through Form 944, don’t hesitate to contact one of our tax professionals.
+If you’re a small business owner and you want to know if your business will make it through the form 944 filter, don’t hesitate to contact one of our tax professionals.
 We have helped many small businesses simplify their quarterly taxes and reduce tax-related stress.